 New research from scientists at the Howard Hughes Medical Institute’s Janelia Research Campus shows that distant parts of the brain are called into action to store a single memory.
 In studies with mice, the researchers discovered that to maintain certain short-term memories, the brain’s cortex—the outer layer of tissue thought to be responsible for generating most thoughts and actions—relies on connections with a small region in the center of the brain called the thalamus.

 The thalamus is best known as a relay center that passes incoming sensory information to other parts of the brain for processing.
 But clinical findings suggested that certain parts of the thalamus might also play a critical role in consciousness and cognitive function.
-The discovery that the thalamus is needed to briefly store information so that animals can act on a past experience demonstrates that the region has a powerful influence on the function of the cortex, says Janelia group leader Karel Svoboda, who led the study.
+The discovery that the thalamus is neededexternal link, opens in a new tab to briefly store information so that animals can act on a past experience demonstrates that the region has a powerful influence on the function of the cortex, says Janelia group leader Karel Svoboda, who led the study.
 “It really suggests that cortex by itself cannot maintain these memories,” he says.
 “Instead the thalamus is an important participant.”

 Svoboda, Janelia group leader Shaul Druckmann, and their colleagues reported their findings in the May 11, 2017, issue of the journal Nature.